lizmat/raku-all-modules/jonathanstowe/Audio-Silan/README.md

 install it.
 If it is not available as a package then it should be possible to install it from source.

-Assuming you have a working perl6 installation you should be able to install this with *ufo* :
+Assuming you have a working Rakudo perl6 installation you should be able to install this with *panda* :

-    ufo
-    make test
-    make install

-*ufo* can be installed with *panda* for rakudo:

-    panda install ufo

-Or you can install directly with "panda":

     # From the source directory